broeker/jumpsuit/src/pages/index.md

   title: Zoom zoom
 mainbody:
   description: >-
     There is a new and better way to build the web.
-For anybody who has been building the web since the 1990s, it may remind you a lot of the old way.
-    Led by frameworks such as Gatsby, the rise of managed services, and the emergence of dynamic platforms like Netlify, we are now in the early stages of a very large storm that is quickly and dramatically changing how and what we build.
+For people who been building the web since the 1990s, it may remind you a lot of the old way.
+Led by frameworks such as Gatsby, the rise of managed services, and the emergence of dynamic platforms like Netlify, we are now in the early stages of a Category 5 storm that is quickly and dramatically changing how and what we build.
 Achievements that were extremely difficult even 2-3 years ago are now becoming magically simple.
 Better yet, building this next generation of websites and applications is simply fun in way that we have been missing for a long time.
   heading: Let's have some fun again.